MTM6230/hangman/README.md

 ### Help

-The help action will give player a set of instructions on how to play the game.
-The instructions should be display when the page is loaded.
+The `help()` command will display a set of instructions on how to play the game.